 I am a Co-opted Governor and the Cook Manager at Rowans.
 I have been a Governor at Rowans for a number of years now, during the time my children were here and since they have left.
 I sit on the School Improvement Committee, the Pay Committee and the Head Teacher Performance Committee.
 I am also the Link Governor for Geography/History, SEN, G&T (Gifted and Talented) and CAL.

-I am a Co-opted Governor for the school, I sit on the Schools Improvement Committee and I am the link Governor for the EYFS and Safeguarding.
+I am a Co-opted Governor for the school, I sit on the Schools Improvement Committee and I am the link Governor for Data, Safeguarding and Academy Conversion.
 I have three beautiful children, two of which are primary school age, and a little one to keep me fit.
 I have lived in Welwyn Garden City for nearly 10 years now, raising my family.
 I have worked in childcare & development, then moved onto working for a London borough in the children & families department.
 I currently work as the Family Support Coordinator for the Welwyn Garden City Children Center Group, based at Waterside on the grounds of the school.
 Pop in and say Hello!

-I am an Associate Governor and School Business Manager at Rowans School.
+I am a Staff Governor and School Business Manager at Rowans School.
 I was previously employed as a School Secretary at a Harpenden School for 11 years before moving to Financial Services for Schools for 4 years and then joining Rowans.
 I sit on the Resources Committee and report the school's finances.
 My link Governor Roles are Computing/e-safety, Music and the Website.

 Janet Tothill - Associate Governor

 I am the Deputy Head and Nursery Teacher at Rowans and have worked at the school since January 2015.
 I have worked as a Teacher for Hertfordshire for 13 years and also teach double bass at a Saturday Morning Music School.
 I have one son who is also a musician and is currently studying at a music college in Brighton.